Commodification: Self-commodification

-Commodification of culture
+Culture

 Commodification of culture refers to the process by which market forces change the very fabric of cultures.
 Through consumer capitalism, companies are able to influence things such as style, love and language.
-Critics argue this creates societal friction and leads to people growing disillusioned with reality.
-Companies often have opposing interests to the general population and yet still hold so much sway.

-Commodification of holidays
+Holidays

 Many holidays such as Christmas, Halloween or Valentine's Day have been argued as having become commodified.
 The commodification of a holiday refers to making celebrations necessarily commercial and based on material goods, like gift giving, elaborate decorations, trick or treating, and card giving.
 Modern celebrations of many holidays are now more related to the commercial practices and profitable tactics than they are to the holidays' origins.
 For some holidays, like Halloween, there are arguments that the commodification of the original holiday turned it into the celebrations that people now love.
 The commodification of other holidays, like Christmas, sparks arguments about undoing the commercialization and getting back to the intended spirit of the holiday.